 Score explanation: The university hospital is engaged in this topic.
 The goal is to have implemented measures by 2035, currently they are still clarifying the options.
-(Nachhaltige Insel Gruppe - Fakten 2021)

-5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?

-2 Every event hosted at the medical school must abide by sustainability criteria.

-1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.

-0 There are no sustainability guidelines for medical school events.
+(Nachhaltige Insel Gruppe - Fakten 2021) 2 5.9.
+Are there sustainability requirements or guidelines for events hosted at the institution?
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points) The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point) 0 There are no sustainability guidelines for institution events.
+(0 points) Score Assigned: